sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/PostgreSQL.rst

 This will restart the Fire services automatically.

-Or else, you can also wait for 60 minutes and the JDBC driver would be automatically registered with Fire Insights.
+Or else, you can also wait for 60 minutes and the JDBC driver would be automatically registered with Sparkflows.

 Create the PostgreSQL Connection
 -----